-The definition of the components of the video format can differ from one specification to another.
+The definition of video format components can differ from one specification to another.
 For example, the PAL definition of the beginning of the frame is at the beginning of the vertical synchronization pulse; the definition for NTSC places the beginning of the frame at the first equalization pulse after the last line of active video (Report 624-4, Section 11A, XVIIth Plenary Assembly of the CCIR, Düsseldorf, 1990).